matbryan52/microscopy-images-qem-practical/exercise/exercise.md

   - Sum an uncorrected stack and a corrected stack to see if the detail improves
   - Generate a GIF of the scan images using `imageio.v3.imwrite`

+### Extension: Kalman Filter

+A Kalman filter is a statistical technique to estimate both the tendency and noise in a time-series of measurements.
+It is often used in motion tracking and prediction tools, for example in GPS software.
+Try to implement a Kalman filter to smooth and better-predict the drift of the sample.

+### GPU Implementation

+Look into the `cupy` Python library and see if you can write the Python code to do drift estimation using the GPU.

 ## Notes and hints

 HyperSpy can handle more than just spectra; it has a number of image processing features which will **very** be useful for the exercises.
 Consider reading the user guide of [Signal2D](https://hyperspy.org/hyperspy-doc/current/user_guide/signal2d.html) and its [documentation](https://hyperspy.org/hyperspy-doc/current/reference/api.signals/Signal2D.html#hyperspy.api.signals.Signal2D).